-Expendable and nonexpendable net position is predominantly restricted for scholarships.
+Expendable and nonexpendable net position is predominantly restricted for scholarships and programs for the University.

 Related-Party Transactions

 The Foundation occupies, without charge, certain premises located on the campus of the University.

 The Foundation benefits from voluntary services donated by individuals and businesses which have not been reflected in the financial statements due to their immateriality.